mmikowski/powercss/README.md

 by requesting it in the JavaScript console like so:
 `pcss._getSheetObjCss_( 0 );`.
 It should look something like this, although I cleaned it up a little and added some comments:

+TODO verify this content (bring back concat string to compare)

     /* start _base_css_ */
     * { box-sizing : border-box;